Vietnam.vn - Nền tảng quảng bá Việt Nam

 German Finance Minister Linder.
 (Source: AFP)

-According to Politico , Minister Lindner said he plans to revise an economic calculation component to quantify the amount of new borrowing the government is allowed to borrow each year under Germany's "debt brake" rules.
+According to Politico , Minister Lindner said he plans to revise an economic calculation component to quantify the amount of new loans the government is allowed to borrow each year under Germany's "debt brake" rules.

 Mr Lindner said the reforms would be implemented next year, giving the government more flexibility in spending in 2024, a year when the economy has been forecast by the German Economic Institute to continue its recession.